- Director of Opera

 - Regency Scholarship Grant, Pacific Lutheran University

-Brown holds degrees in voice from Loyola University/New Orleans, The Juilliard School, and the State University of New York at Stony Brook.
+James holds degrees in voice from Loyola University/New Orleans, The Juilliard School and the State University of New York at Stony Brook, and served for three years as a Resident Artist at The Academy of Vocal Arts in Philadelphia.